-But, did you know that for some of us the risk maybe even higher, because we’ve inherited certain genes?
+But, did you know that for some of us, the risk is even higher, because we have inherited variants of certain genes?

 Triglycerides (storage lipids) are an essential part of our diet.
 They act as a source of energy between meals.
 But, high levels of this fat are associated with poor cardiovascular health.